brunetto/brunetto.github.com/stories/personal/my-favourite-quotes.md

 * They've done studies, you know.
 60% of the time, it works every time.
 [Brian Fantana]

-* There are only two types of peolple in the world: those who can extrapolate from incomplete data...
+* There are only two types of people in the world: those who can extrapolate from incomplete data...
 [???]

 * Lascia dormire il futuro come si merita, se lo si sveglia prima del tempo, si ottiene un presente assonnato.